Land Lease in Ontario

 leased land info graphic

-Land lease properties might not always be listed on the common listing platforms but if you see a listed property that is significantly cheaper than the nearby properties, it is likely to be a land lease property.
 Buying a land lease property can be a tricky affair.
 A buyer must study all the aspects carefully and consider the following before buying:

-• Terms of the surrender clause - If the land lease expires, you may have to surrender all structures built on it, unless the lease is renewed.
-In some cases you may be allowed to keep owning the house, but it is practically impossible to move a house from the land unless it is a mobile home.
+• Terms of the surrender clause: If the land lease expires, you may have to surrender all structures built on it, unless the lease is renewed.
+In some cases, you may be allowed to keep owning the house, but it is practically impossible to move a house from the land unless it is a mobile home.

 Buying a House on Leased Land in Ontario